MatteoFalcioni/pi-config/README.md

 ### Global behavior (`APPEND_SYSTEM.md`)

-Be concise · explain technical concepts in plain English (no jargon) · delegate to subagents when it helps · the user is Matteo.
+Be concise · explain technical concepts in plain English (no jargon) · delegate to subagents when it helps

 ---